adamkiss/iosevka-custom/readme.md

 # Iosevka Custom

-🛑 This has been superseded by adamkiss/iosevka-custom - automated build using Github Actions.
-Use that, if you want.
+🛑 This has been superseded by [adamkiss/iosevka-ak](https://github.com/adamkiss/iosevka-ak) - automated build using Github Actions.
+Look there, if you want.

 Script for generation of custom style of [Iosevka][iosevka-repo] Font.
 Because `brew cask install font-iosevka` works well, but the font has so many options—it's just too hard to not want customised version.